ml4bio/RNA-FM/README.md

 ```
 RNA-FM embeddings with shape of (L,640) will be saved in the `$save_dir/representations`.

-As For CDS-FM, you can call it with an extra argument, `MODEL.BACKBONE_NAME`:
+As For mRNA-FM, you can call it with an extra argument, `MODEL.BACKBONE_NAME`:
 ```
 python launch/predict.py --config="pretrained/extract_embedding.yml" \
 --data_path="./data/examples/example.fasta" --save_dir="./resuts" \
---save_frequency 1 --save_embeddings --save_embeddings_format raw MODEL.BACKBONE_NAME cds-fm
+--save_frequency 1 --save_embeddings --save_embeddings_format raw MODEL.BACKBONE_NAME mrna-fm
 ```

 ### 2. Downstream Prediction - RNA secondary structure. <a name="RNA_Secondary_Structure_Prediction"></a>